 Price: 35,000 VND (~1.5 USD).
 The ticket can be brought directly from bus attendants.
-They only accept Vietnam dong, but you can pay by Visa or Mastercard, be noted that Vietnam Dong is preferred and you can avoid some service fee.
+They only accept Vietnam dong, but you can pay by Visa or Mastercard, be noted that Vietnam Dong is preferred and you can avoid some service fees.

 The latest bus is at 21.40 pm from Hanoi Railway Station, and at 22.58 at Terminal 1 – Noi Bai Airport.
-You will see a sign of bus 86 at Terminal 1 and 2 Noi Bai Airport, but if you can’t find it, ask some security guys, don’t ask someone who looks like taxi drivers they will try to convince you to take a taxi which is expensive.
+You will see a sign of bus 86 at Terminal 1 and 2 Noi Bai Airport, but if you can’t find it, ask some security guys, don’t ask someone who looks like taxi driver they will try to convince you to take a taxi which is expensive.

-From city center to airport: Hanoi Central Railway Station -> bus stop opposite the Melia Hotel -> Hanoi Post Office -> 23 Hang Tre –> Long Bien Bus Terminal (E11) -> intersection Yen Phu – Cua Bac -> intersection Au Co – Xuan Dieu -> Au Co – Lac Long Quan (468 Au Co) –> Terminal 1 -> Terminal 2.
-(From Friday to Sunday, the bus will stop at No 6C Phan Chu Trinh instead of Hanoi Post Office due to traffic ban for weekend.)
+From city centre to airport: Hanoi Central Railway Station -> bus stop opposite the Melia Hotel -> Hanoi Post Office -> 23 Hang Tre –> Long Bien Bus Terminal (E11) -> intersection Yen Phu – Cua Bac -> intersection Au Co – Xuan Dieu -> Au Co – Lac Long Quan (468 Au Co) –> Terminal 1 -> Terminal 2.
+(From Friday to Sunday, the bus will stop at No 6C Phan Chu Trinh instead of the Hanoi Post Office due to a traffic ban for the weekend.)

-From airport to city center: Terminal 1 -> Terminal 2–> Au Co – Lac Long Quan (523 Au Co str)–> Au Co – Xuan Dieu stop -> intersection Yen Phu – Cua Bac -> Long Bien Bus Terminal -> 142 Tran Quang Khai –> Hanoi Opera House -> Hanoi Melia Hotel -> Hanoi Central Railway Station.
+From airport to city centre: Terminal 1 -> Terminal 2–> Au Co – Lac Long Quan (523 Au Co str)–> Au Co – Xuan Dieu stop -> intersection Yen Phu – Cua Bac -> Long Bien Bus Terminal -> 142 Tran Quang Khai –> Hanoi Opera House -> Hanoi Melia Hotel -> Hanoi Central Railway Station.
 (From Friday to Sunday, the bus will go to Tran Quang Khai – Tran Khanh Du – Tran Hung Dao – Hanoi Railway Station.)

 Hanoi sightseeing double-decker bus